DURATION

 Sri Lankan cuisine is a fascinating reflection of the island’s heritage: a fusion of fresh local produce with spices brought to the island over the centuries.
 Though Sri Lankan food has some similarities with the South Indian cuisine, it remains distinctively unique.
 Contrasting flavours of coconut, chilli, curry leaves, cinnamon and garlic are dominant in the main dishes as well as the variety of deep fried tasty snacks.
 'Rice and curry' is the Sri Lankan staple, which in reality means a huge variety of curries, dhal and vegetable dishes, often served with roti style flatbreads.
 There is also an abundance of fresh seafood and fish, usually cooked in curries with coconut and fresh herbs.

-Vegetarians are well catered for along with most dietary requirements, just speak to your host upon booking.
+Vegetarians and vegan are well catered for along with most dietary requirements, just speak to your host upon booking.

 What is the accommodation like?